rackerlabs/support-how-to/content/how-to/dedicated-hosting/manage-user-permissions-for-dedicated-hosting/index.md

 | <b>View Billing</b>| View invoices and online payments |
 | <b>Edit Billing</b>| Make a payment or setup recurring payments |
 {{< /table >}}

+**Note:** It is more efficient create product and user groups and use them as a way to manage user permissions than to assign permissions to individual users.

 #### Assign by product